karlan/karlan.github.io/_posts/2015-07-07-english-writing.markdown

 * avoid using the same word mutiple times but with different meanings

 * In American and Canadian English, fit is often uninflected in the the past tense and as a past participle.
-Outside North America, writers typically favor fitted for these uses, check http://grammarist.com/usage/fit-fitted/
+Outside North America, writers typically favor fitted for these uses, check [here][fit-fitted].

 * there is/are 大部分情况下没有用